Siege of Boston: Stalemate

 General George Washington arrived at Cambridge on July 2.
 He set up his headquarters at the Benjamin Wadsworth House at Harvard College and took command of the newly formed Continental Army the following day.
 By this time, forces and supplies were arriving, including four independent companies of riflemen (not part of any state line) from Maryland and Virginia.
 Washington began the work of molding the militias into an army, appointing senior officers (the militias had typically elected their leaders), and introducing more organization and disciplinary measures.

 Washington required officers of different ranks to wear differentiating apparel so that they might be distinguished from their underlings and superiors.
-On July 16, he moved his headquarters to the John Vassall House in Cambridge, that became well known as the home of Henry Wadsworth Longfellow.
+On July 16, he moved his headquarters to the John Vassall House in Cambridge.
 Toward the end of July, about 2,000 riflemen arrived in units raised in Pennsylvania, Maryland, and Virginia by Congressional mandate.
 The accuracy of the rifle was previously unknown in New England, and these forces were used to harass the besieged forces.